 Full-scale development got the green light at the end of 1987.
 A development contract specifying construction of five prototypes of the "Tiger" or "Tigre", as the gunship was named, was finally awarded on 30 November 1989 to Eurocopter GMBH, a joint company that had formed by Aerospatiale of France and MBB of Germany in 1985 to pursue the program.
 Eurocopter would later take over all the helicopter activities of both parent firms -- which in turn became major parts of the European Aeronautics Defense & Space (EADS) conglomerate.
-EADS would become the "Airbus Group" in early 2014, with Eurocopter become Airbus Helicopters; the 21st-century name is used below for simplicity.
+EADS would become the "Airbus Group" in turn in early 2014, with Eurocopter becoming Airbus Helicopters; the 21st-century name is used here for simplicity.

 During this development phase, the Germans considered obtaining a close-support variant of the Tiger, designated the "Unterstuetzungs Hubschrauber (UHU)", along with the PAH-2 anti-armor variant, but finally decided to acquire a multi-role variant for the anti-armor, close support, and escort roles.
 This multi-role machine was designated the "Unterstuetzungs Hubschrauber Tiger (UHT)".

-The French stayed with their HAC and HAP configurations for the time being.
 As if this name game wasn't bewildering enough, for a time the French also referred to the HAP as the "Gerfaut (Gyrfalcon)", but the name was formally abandoned in 1993, probably because it was confusing, and now all the variants are known as "Tigers".
 To add to the confusion, the HAC version was canceled later in the development program, as discussed below.

 The first Tiger prototype flew on 27 April 1991.
 The second prototype followed in April 1993, with the three remaining prototypes following in November 1993, December 1994, and February 1996.
 The first three machines were basically aerodynamic and system test machines, but the fourth was the French HAP configuration prototype and the fifth was the German UHT configuration prototype.